securitytemplates/sectemplates/incident-response/v1/README.md

-# Introduction to the incident response release pack 1.0
+# Introduction to the incident response program pack 1.0
 Welcome to the incident response release pack, the goal of this release is to provide you with everything you'd need to establish a functioning security incident response program at your company.
 <br><br>
 We suggest reviewing the material in the order specified below

 # 1. Incident response definitions and severity levels
-This document introduces you to sample terminology and roles during an incident, the various stakeholders who may need to be pulled in to support an incident, and sample incident severity rankings.
+This <a href="./Incident_response_definitions_and_severity_levels.md">document</a> introduces you to sample terminology and roles during an incident, the various stakeholders who may need to be pulled in to support an incident, and sample incident severity rankings.

 # 2. Incident response preparation checklist
-This checklist provides you with every step required to research, pilot, test, and rollout a functioning incident response program.
+This <a href="./Incident_response_preparation_checklist.md">checklist</a> provides you with every step required to research, pilot, test, and rollout a functioning incident response program.

 # 3. Incident response workflow
 Below is an outline of a simplified incident response process.
 It aligns roughly with the content in the incident response runbook.<br><br>
 <img src="Incident_response_process.png">

 # 4. Incident response runbook
-This runbook outlines the process a security team can use to ensure the right steps are followed during an incident, in a consistent manner.
+This <a href="./Incident_response_runbook.md">runbook</a> outlines the process a security team can use to ensure the right steps are followed during an incident, in a consistent manner.

 # 5. Incident response working document template
-This template is the primary working document for capturing all details of an incident.
+This <a href="./Security_incident_working_document_template.md">template</a> is the primary working document for capturing all details of an incident.

 # 6. Incident postmortem/retrospective template